 I may be moving into the area which this school serves.
 The 4 rating (out of 10) disturbs me.
 All the rave reviews for this school are written by people who don't have a full grasp of the English language.
 That worries me as well as their standards may be lower than mine.

 Wilshire Crest Elementary School is a public elementary school in Los Angeles.
-The principal of Wilshire Crest Elementary School is Joan McConico.
-277 students go to Wilshire Crest Elementary School and identify as Asian; Hispanic; and Black, non-Hispanic.
-30% of the Wilshire Crest Elementary School students are "limited in English proficiency."
-81% of the 277 students here are paying reduced lunch prices.
+The principal of Wilshire Crest Elementary School is Carolyn Mayes and can be contacted at email@example.com.
+271 students attend Wilshire Crest Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
+24% of the Wilshire Crest Elementary School students have "limited English proficiency."
+77% of the 271 students here have subsidized lunches.
 The ratio of students to teachers at Wilshire Crest Elementary School is 15:1.
 Cathedral Chapel Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Theater drama

 |Students eligible for free or reduced-price lunch program||77%||75%|